Strategy

 YouTube / Demand Gen Brand and consideration Launches, collection storytelling, premium proof Reach, view quality, brand search, assisted demand

-Email / SMS paid support Retention and drop conversion Customer Match, list growth, VIP access repeat purchase, revenue per subscriber, margin
+First-party audiences Retention and launch support Customer lists, subscriber growth, VIP access repeat purchase, revenue per subscriber, margin

 Product feed checklist for clothing brands